 For example, we provide $500 USDC and $500 of ETH to a Uniswap liquidity pool, totaling $1,000.
 Let’s hypothetically say the total size of the ETH <-> USDC pool is $100,000, so we own 1% of the total pool.

 If trades total $50,000 today between the two assets, there are $150 of trading fees ($50,000 * 0.003).
 Our daily earnings are 1% of $150, or $1.50.
 This is added to our current share, with 50% in ETH and 50% in USDC, always maintaining equilibrium.

-On top of this, crypto networks will provide bonus incentives to provide liquidity for their token.
-For example, by providing liquidity to the ETH <-> USDC pair on Sushiswap, one is able to earn distributions of the SUSHI token in addition to the ETH <-> USDC trading fees.
+On top of this, you will earn rewards or bonus incentives from crypto networks to provide liquidity for their token.
+For example, by providing liquidity to the ETH <-> USDC pair on Sushiswap, one can earn distributions of the SUSHI token in addition to the ETH <-> USDC trading fees.
 When added up, these two “yields” can often result in 40%+ APR earnings on the principal.
 Now, this is liquidity mining.

 Are Liquidity Mining and Yield Farming Different?

-Both terms are used interchangeably, and those that do liquidity mining are also called yield farmers, but there’s a slight difference.
+Both terms are used interchangeably.
+Those that do liquidity mining are also called yield farmers, but there’s a slight difference.

 What is a Token?

-A token is a type of cryptocurrency representing a specific use, like ownership in something (a piece of a liquidity pool, for example) or access to a service (access to ads in Brave Browser through BAT, for example).
+A token is a type of cryptocurrency representing a specific use, like ownership in something (a piece of a liquidity pool or yield farm, for example) or access to a service (access to ads in Brave Browser through BAT, for example).